 pFriem Frambozen began, well over a year ago, as fruited Lambics have for centuries.
 The malt bill consisted of 60% malted barley and 40% wheat.
 Aged hops were added to the boil.
 Rather than sending the wort to a coolship, we used a modern heat exchanger to chill before deliberately inoculating with the same magical mixed culture that’s wafted through Belgian windows for centuries.
 Next the beer matured in French oak barrels for nine months.
 Finally, our good friends at Hoffman Farms harvested 2200lbs. of decadent fresh raspberries.
 We then added them to our established Lambic at a whopping 3.2 lbs. per gallon.
 The fruit and the Lambic were then left alone to mingle for 2 more months before bottle conditioning.
 They are now one.

 Deep fuchsia red topped with cotton candy pink foam.
 Huge perfumy aromas of fresh raspberries, kiwi, and rose petals.
 Floral flavors of ripe berries, lavender, and fresh jam.
 Finishes tart, tantalizing, and prickly.

 Duck, goose, and venison.
-Pan fried chicken wing/ breast in a Frambozen cream sauce.
-Mexican Mole sauce based foods.
-Milk chocolate, dark chocolate, chocolate based desserts, cheesecake, panna cotta.
-Wide range of cheeses-mascarpone, teleme, stracchino, and sharp fresh goat cheese.
+Pan fried chicken wing or breast in a Frambozen cream sauce.
+Mexican Mole sauce-based foods.
+Milk chocolate, dark chocolate, chocolate-based desserts, cheesecake, panna cotta.
+Pairs beautifully with cheeses such as mascarpone, teleme, stracchino, and sharp fresh goat cheese.